Pwd9000-ML/blog-devto/posts/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 3. Paste the JSON object output from the Azure CLI command we ran earlier into the secret's value field.
 Give the secret the name `AZURE_CREDENTIALS`.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Github-Rotate-ServiceBus-SAS/assets/githubAzureCredentials1.png)

+Because we will have two workflows in this demo

 ### Configure our GitHub workflow